CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 For thin layers and typical coupling intervals (:math:`\sim 1` hr), :math:`K^*` may need to be limited before being passed to the atmosphere via the coupler.
-Otherwise, the fluxes that are returned to CICE may result in oscillating, highly inaccurate temperatures.
+Otherwise, the fluxes that are returned to the host sea ice model may result in oscillating, highly inaccurate temperatures.
 The effect of limiting is to treat the ice as a poor heat conductor.
 As a result, winter growth rates are reduced, and the ice is likely to be too thin